evanberkowitz/isle/docs/pages/file_layout.md

                This allows those files to be reused easily but users have to make sure to set `nt` manually after reading a lattice from YAML.

+Note that the order the lattice sites appear in is irrelevant for the correctness of the lattice, Isle can handle any order.
+If the lattice is bipartite however, some algorithms might rely on sites to be numbered in a certain way, namely all even sites should be on one sublattice and all odd sites on the other.
+As a safeguard, `isle.isBipartite` checks the labeling in addition to pure bipartiteness.
+Bipartite lattices should thus be encoded appropriately to allow for the use of potentially faster algorithms.

 Here is an example of a lattice with four sites in a hexagonal alignment.
 This is taken from /resources/lattices/four_sites.yml.<br>
 In this lattice, site 0 is connected to site 1 with hopping strength 1 and to